GCS large-scale projects

 JUWELS consists of two different modules with different hardware architectures.

-Thus, the minimal computing time requirements for GCS-LS projects cannot be coherently specified by use of core-hours,
+Thus, the minimum computing time requirements for GCS-LS projects cannot be coherently specified by use of core-hours,

 but EFLOP, based on the system's peak performance, is

-The projects' minimal requirements summed over all requested modules should be:
+The projects' minimum requirements summed over all requested modules should be:

 - >= 45000 EFLOP per year on JUWELS